The structure of extended function groups: Introduction

+We should note that the term ``extended quasifuchsian group" used in this paper is different from the given by other authors in the sense that they refer it to Kleinian groups whose limit set is a Jordan curve and contains elements permuting the two discs bounded by it.

+As it is for the case of function groups, one should expect a similar decomposition result for the extended function groups (see Theorem \ref{corolario3}).
+It seems that such a result is missing in the literature and the purpose of this note is to provide a simple proof, following Maskit's arguments for the function group case.

-\begin{theo}[Decomposition of (extended) function groups] Every (extended) function group is constructed from (extended) elementary groups, (extended) quasifuchsian groups and (extended) totally degenerate groups by a finite number of applications of the Klein-Maskit combination theorems.
-Moreover, in the construction, the amalgamated free products and the HNN-extensions are realized along either trivial or a finite cyclic group or an infinite dihedral group generated by two reflections or a cyclic group generated by an accidental parabolic element or a pseudo-parabolic transformation whose square is an accidental parabolic transformation. \end{theo}
+\begin{theo}[Decomposition of extended function groups] Every extended function group is constructed from (extended) elementary groups, (extended) quasifuchsian groups and (extended) totally degenerate groups by a finite number of applications of the Klein-Maskit combination theorems.
+Moreover, in the construction, the amalgamated free products and the HNN-extensions are realized along either (i) a finite cyclic group (including the trivial group) or (ii) an infinite dihedral group generated by two reflections or (iii) a cyclic group generated by either an accidental parabolic element or by a pseudo-parabolic transformation whose square is accidental parabolic. \end{theo}